AROA-DEV/TAK-Imagery/README.md

 ![Locate the ATAK-Maps.zip file](https://github.com/joshuafuller/ATAK-Maps/blob/master/images/screenshot_3.png?raw=true)

+!!!!
+REMEMBER TO NOT UPLOAD THE FULL ZIP FILE BUT EACH FOULDER THAT CONTAINS MAPS SEPARETALY !!!

 # ATAK ( Android Team Awareness Kit )

 Android Team Awareness Kit, dasined to be used in mobile devaices with the android sistem from android 4